-Recommended Preparation: Completion of KINE-100 with a minimum grade of C.
+Recommended Preparation: Completion of KINE-100 with a minimum grade of С

 Course is designed to learn the intermediate techniques of swimming, terminology and fluid mechanics.
 Strokes will included back crawl, breast stroke and butterfly strokes.
+Transfers to both UC/CSU

-KINE-101 Muscle and Tension Release Techniques
+KINE-101 Muscle and Tension Release Techniques 54 hours activity; 54-0 hours total